JobinJacobPaily/PDF-Generator/README.md

 npm install @ionic-native/file
 npm install pdfmake
 ````
-To Run The application on device
+To Run The Application On Device
 ----------------------------

 `npm install `